ian-bravo/Clinic.Solution/README.md

 1. Follow the instructions on this <a href="https://old.learnhowtoprogram.com/c-and-net/getting-started-with-c/installing-and-configuring-mysql">page</a> for installing and configuring MySQL and MySQL Workbench

+Installing dotnet-ef:
+1. Run the following command to globally install dotnet-ef tools which will allow you to create migrations and create databases:
+   `$ dotnet tool install --global dotnet-ef --version 6.0.0`

 Cloning the Repo:
 1. Open Terminal.
 2. Change your directory to where you would want the cloned directory.